trozware/troznet/content/post/2019/swiftui-data-flow.md

 The interface has been extracted into a subview called `NumberChooser` and this property has been passed to `NumberChooser` using the `$` prefix to ensure that changes to the value can come back.
 Inside `NumberChooser` this property is wrapped in the `@Binding` property wrapper to indicate that it is coming from another source and that changes should be returned.

-`NumberChooser` itself has a subview called `NumberBlock` but it is a display view only and never mutates the value itself, so `stepperValue` is passed to this subview as a propertry only, without the `$` prefix.
+`NumberChooser` itself has a subview called `NumberBlock` but it is a display view only and never mutates the value itself, so `stepperValue` is passed to this subview as a property only, without the `$` prefix.
 It will still be updated every time the data changes as it is contained by the view with the `@State` property.

-![Number CHooser][3i]
+![Number Chooser][3i]

 ## @State & @Binding - Part 2

-So far, the examples have used primitve data types for the @State properties, but given that `@State` properties are value types, any struct can be used.
+So far, the examples have used primitive data types for the @State properties, but given that `@State` properties are value types, any struct can be used.
 In the next example, I use a struct to hold the properties of a pizza order and use a SwiftUI Form to allow selections.

 ```swift
 struct PizzaView: View {